How do you map a genome?

 - The fingerprint map is constructed by comparing the patterns from all the fragments of DNA to find areas of similarity.
 Those with similar patterns are then grouped together to form a map.

-- Fingerprint mapping formed the basis to the sequencing of the human, mouse, zebrafish and pig genomes.
+- Fingerprint mapping was used to form the basis of the human, mouse, zebrafish and pig genome sequences.

 - Optical mapping uses single molecules of DNA that are stretched and held in place on a slide.